craze/CrazeBot/README.md

   * !poll create [vote options] - Ops - Creates a new poll with specified options. (ex "!poll create pie cake")
   * !poll start/stop - Ops - Starts or stops the poll
   * !poll results - Ops - Displays poll results
+  * !vote [option] - All - Votes in the poll.

   * !giveaway create max-number [duration] - Ops - Creates a number-selection based giveaway with numbers from 1 - max.
 Duration is an optional value in seconds after which the giveaway will stop.
 Specifying a duration will auto-start the giveaway and stop will not need to be executed